Compassion is one of the most important elements of any succesful workplace.

 A Story Of What Compassion Looks Like In The Workplace

-Our corporate culture promotes sharing of our lives and experiences within the strict guidelines of our confidentiality policies.
+Our company culture promotes the sharing of our lives and experiences within the strict guidelines of our confidentiality policies.
 Below is a story from one of our agents who felt compassion for a caller and went above and beyond to try and help her to get back on her feet.